omar-polo/plakar.io/content/docs/main/quickstart/_index.md

 You've completed a backup, which is great.
 However, if you'll allow me, I'd like to digress for a moment:

+{{% notice style="note" title="Everything fail" expanded="true"  %}}

-> Literature and empirical studies suggest that the annual probability of data loss at a single site—especially when considering factors like hardware failures, human error, and environmental risks—is typically in the low single-digit percentages.
+Literature and empirical studies suggest that the annual probability of data loss at a single site—especially when considering factors like hardware failures, human error, and environmental risks—is typically in the low single-digit percentages.
 For example, a seminal study by Pinheiro, Weber, and Barroso (2007) titled ["Failure Trends in a Large Disk Drive Population"](https://static.googleusercontent.com/media/research.google.com/en//archive/disk_failures.pdf) found that hard drive failure rates generally fall in the range of 2% to 4% per year.
 In practice, when additional risks beyond basic hardware failure (such as accidental deletion or other operational issues) are factored in, many practitioners adopt a conservative estimate of around 5% per year for a single site.

+{{% /notice %}}

 A local backup, as we just did, is helpful in case of accidental removal of the original data...  but not so much if the storage is entirely lost.